SamFrier/AnsibleExperiments/readme.md

 ## Usage

 In the following examples, we will consider a setup consisting of a master virtual machine, `ansiblemaster`, and two node VMs with IP addresses `192.168.1.111` and `192.168.1.112` respectively.
-In all three cases the user of the system has the name `vagrant` (since this infrastructure was set up using Vagrant).
+In all three cases the user of the system has the name `vagrant` (since this infrastructure was set up using Vagrant) and all of them run Ubuntu.

 The contents of `/etc/ansible/hosts` are as follows: